THE RIVER WHITEWATER

 The new government’s decision to shelve the Chalk Stream Recovery Pack sparked widespread concern.
 Housing developments, driven by inflated targets, still pose a growing threat to these fragile waterways.

 During the National Planning Policy Framework consultation period (July–September 2024), almost 700 people urged the Government to prioritise chalk stream protections in its planning reforms.
-The MP for NE Hampshire, Alex Brewer, has played a prominent part in urging the government to restore the place of the Recovery Pack in its legislative timetable – thus far with limied success – she sponsored an Early Day Motion in Apr 25 which was supported by over 40 MPs.
+The MP for NE Hampshire, Alex Brewer, has played a prominent part in urging the government to restore the place of the Recovery Pack in its legislative timetable – she sponsored an Early Day Motion in Apr 25 which was supported by over 40 MPs.
+While the Government has committed to protecting chalk streams through the local planning system, our MP is working with local councillors to ensure this commitment is embedded in local plans, with clear protections for the future.
+She has launched a petition on her website so local people can express their support and has also written directly to the Minister to call for special protection for chalk streams.

 Close to home, and most importantly as far as the Whitewater is concerned, Hart District Council has expressed formal support for the Rights of Rivers movement.
 In response to public questioning in January 2026, Council Leader David Neighbour stated that the council's position on the matter is "yes".
 The council's approach to the Rights of Rivers includes: